Most plant enthusiasts favor Hoya serpens as an indoor plant because of its green blossoms with a purple tint at the center.

-- You can also cover the plant with plastics, insulating bags if you keep the plant outdoors in the winter.
+- You can also cover the plant with plastics or insulating bags if you keep the plant outdoors in the winter.

-Hoya plant survives in moderate humidity of around 60% and thrives in locations where the humidity levels are above 90%.
+Hoya plant survives in moderate humidity of around 60% and thrives in locations with above 90%.

-- Mist the leaves of your Hoya Serpens to increase humidity.
+- Mist the leaves of your Hoya Serpens to increase humidity, or use a humidifier.

 - Place a wet tray below the pot.
 It increases the overall humidity level around the plant when the water evaporates.

-They prefer soil mixtures that contain perlite, peat moss, and organic substances like vermiculite, humus, and charcoal.
+Hoya serpens prefer soil mixtures with pH 6.0-7.0 containing perlite, peat moss, and organic substances like vermiculite, humus, and charcoal.

 Lack of proper soil mixture may lead to waterlogging of the root, which may cause root rot diseases and fungal infections.

 Using coffee grounds mixture in the soil mix can be beneficial to make the soil more acidic.